MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 * **Validate Unique ID** added to environment upload.
 To verify the interactables in your scene that have valid unique ids go to **Mesh Toolkit -> Validate Unique IDs**.
 (25151)

+* Throwable objects have a new setting for **Throw Direction Offset**.
+This is added to the direction the object is being thrown.
+(26308)

+* `MeshInteractableSetup` will no longer allow objects to be both manipulable and equippable.
+Objects that were previously defined as both will only be equippable and you may change it back to manipulable if that's not intended.
+(26632)

+### Uploader

+* The ContentVersion has been incremented to 1.21.0: Newly published content will only be visible in the recent Mesh build.

+* The environment thumbnail will be automatically generated based on travel point when no thumbnail camera is found in the scene.

+* Renamed **Mesh World** to **Environment collection** on the uploader user interface and logs.

+* Updated the Mesh logo.

+* Fixed the **Feedback** window which was previously blank.

+* Added tooltips to the **Uploader** dialog which can contain useful information in case of failures.

+* Making the **Results** section for **Extension tools** an expandable area.

+* Fixed a bug where the Uploader could appear to open in a valid state but also show a dialog claiming the user's license is not valid.

+* Fixed a bug where missing TMP settings will not setup default font.

+* Fixed `ArgumentNullException` when using **Toggle [NoUpload] suffix** without selecting a game object.

+* Added handler for the graph error when the Uploader fails to find the OneDrive folder.

+* Failed to upload Thumbnails will now report correctly as an error and fail before trying to publish an asset.

+* Fixed an issue which displayed a warning before uploading disabled entries.

+### WebSlate

+* Fixed this issue: On Quest, if the user resumes from sleep, entering an event will crash if the event has WebSlate.
+(27705)

+### Error messages

+* A new `TravelExceptionReason` and localized error message for  `RelayServerUnreachableException`:

+    Oops!
+We failed to connect.
+Please check your internet connection and try again.
+If you continue to experience this problem, check with your IT department and mention: the client didn't receive a response from the Relay server within the connection timeout.
+(29004)

+* A new `TravelExceptionReason` and localized error message for `RelayNetworkException`:

+    Oops!
+We failed to connect.
+Please check your internet connection and try again.
+(29004)

 ## Version 23.13

 ### Version list and dates